infobsmi/b33s/helm/minio/README.md

 ### Upgrading the Chart

-You can use Helm to update MinIO version in a live release.
+You can use Helm to update B33S version in a live release.
 Assuming your release is named as `my-release`, get the values using the command:

 ```bash
 helm get values my-release > old_values.yaml
 ```

-Then change the field `image.tag` in `old_values.yaml` file with MinIO image tag you want to use.
+Then change the field `image.tag` in `old_values.yaml` file with B33S image tag you want to use.
 Now update the chart using

 ```bash
 helm upgrade -f old_values.yaml my-release minio/minio